FCDO-DSPP-Capstone/fcdo_dspp_repo/README.md

 ## Scientific Research
 - **Institution Analysis:**
   - Add an explorer to identify the most relevant institutions per country and their strongest connections.
-- **Collaboration Networks:**
+- **Collaboration Sub Networks:**
   - Implement a filter to generate local collaboration networks by country.
 - **Research Insights:**
   - Create a table or treemap displaying the most relevant papers in a given year or topic.
+  - Add quality filters to filter out "low quality" Journals

 ## Comtrade
 - **Data Bug Fix:**
   - Resolve the issue with underlying data for 2024, where some countries (e.g., China) show 0 exports incorrectly.
+- **Country selector -> List of countries by trade value**